Are you interested in architecture, engineering, or helping the world?

 Contact us if you want to run the QuakeCraft initiative at your school.

-Quakecraft is a three day special event designed and developed by Ara, University of Canterbury and Fab Lab Chch.
-Participants are hosted hosted by expert designers, engineers and challenged to reimagine resilient habitats.
+QuakeCraft is a three day special event designed and developed by Ara Institute of Canterbury, University of Canterbury, and Fab Lab Chch.
+Participants are hosted by expert designers and engineers and challenged to reimagine resilient habitats.

 DESIGNING FOR RESILIENCE